 In Europe, modafinil used to be available as a treatment for the excessive daytime sleepiness (EDS) associated with idiopathic hypersomnia (IH).
-However, in 2010, the European Medicines Agency (EMA, the equivalent of the Food and Drug Administration [FDA] in the United States) changed the labeling, and the drug is now approved for use only in narcolepsy.
+However, in 2010, the European Medicines Agency (EMA, the equivalent of the Food and Drug Administration [FDA] in the United States) changed the labeling for use only in narcolepsy.
 Amphetamines are available in Europe for the treatment of excessive daytime sleepiness (EDS), but are not labeled for treatment of sleepiness associated with IH in any European country.

 Mayer and the other researchers were from three different research institutes in Germany.